The Dishman Family of Virginia

 5. [S576] Barnes, Robert and Catherine, Genealogies of Virginia Families, Genealogy of the Triplett Family, Reverend Arnold Harris Hord, p.201.

-6. [S1025] Isabella Triplett will (17 Apr 1758), Will Book 1, page 110, County Clerk's Office, King George County, Virginia, United States. daughter Elizabeth James, grandson John Nichcols, granddaughter Isabella Nichcols, granddaughter Mary Nichols, and granddaughter Susannah Triplett ,heirs; son John Triplett, heir and executor, probated 6 Mar 1760.
+6. [S1025] Isabella Triplett will (17 Apr 1758), Will Book 1, page 110, County Clerk's Office, King George County, Virginia. daughter Elizabeth James, grandson John Nichcols, granddaughter Isabella Nichcols, granddaughter Mary Nichols, and granddaughter Susannah Triplett ,heirs; son John Triplett, heir and executor, probated 6 Mar 1760.

 Philip Adkison1